kedarshenoy/Movidbfrontend/README.md

 5. Run `npx react-native run-android` to start the app on your Android device or emulator.

 ## Additional Notes
-- Ensure proper internet connectivity for fetching movie data from TMDb.
+- Ensure a stable internet connection for fetching movie data from TMDb.
-- Make sure you have the necessary permissions and access to use TMDb API.
+- Make sure you adhere to TMDb's usage guidelines when utilizing their API.

 ## Disclaimer
-This project is a clone of TMDb and is for educational purposes only.
-It is not affiliated with or endorsed by TMDb in any way.
-All movie data displayed in the app is fetched from TMDb API.
+This project is solely for personal learning purposes and is not affiliated with or endorsed by TMDb.
+All movie data displayed within the app is fetched from TMDb's API.

+If you have any questions or suggestions, feel free to reach out!